High School Equivalency Testing for Students 16 and 17 Years of Age

 Or Fax it to: (603) 271-3454

-7. You will be notified via email when your waiver is approved.
+8. You will be notified via the email address on your form when your waiver is approved.

-8. Go back into the HiSET Registration System to schedule and pay for your test.
+9. Go back into the HiSET or GED portal to schedule and pay for your test.

-10. Once you have successfully completed the entire exam, the Bureau of Adult Education will send your High School Equivalency Certificate to the address on your HiSET account.
+11. Once you have successfully completed the entire exam, the Bureau of Adult Education will send your High School Equivalency Certificate to the address on your HiSET or GED account.

 Home School Students